sanvi-g07/drought-prediction/README.md

 ## Methodology

-After exploring and cleaning the data (removing outliers, making columns all numeric, etc.), RFE was used to determine which factors would be the most useful for predicting the level of drought.
-Additionally, SMOTE and Near Miss were used to balance the data set, as the given data set was imbalanced (most data points were for no drought rather than from D1 to D4), which could affect the accuracy.
+After exploring and cleaning the data (removing outliers, making columns all numeric, etc.), I determined the most useful factors for predicting the level of drought using Recursive Feature Elimination.
+Since most drought level data points were in the ‘None’ category rather than D0 to D4, I used the methods SMOTE and Near Miss to balance the data set.

 Many types of models were tested, such as Decision Trees, Random Forests, and KNN algorithms, on the data sets.
-GridSearchCV was utilized to tune and optimize the model.
+GridSearchCV was utilized to optimize the model.

 ## Conclusion